nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

    * 3a1.
-StaffSync shows an error message.
+System shows an error message.

       Use case resumes at step 2.

 * 3b.
 The given index is not of the correct person type.

    * 3b1.
-StaffSync shows an error message.
+System shows an error message.

       Use case resumes at step 2.